 Member, 2011-2014, of Restoration Industry Association Certified Restorer® Redevelopment Committee of nine selected professionals, who develop a comprehensive body of knowledge for which Certified Restorers must demonstrate proficiency.

-Member, since 2013, of National Demolition Association Disaster Response Committee.
+Member, 2013-14, of National Demolition Association Disaster Response Committee.

 Ongoing authorship of Estimating and Bidding chapter of Construction Financial Management Association's Financial Management and Accounting for the Construction Industry.

 • Restoration Industry Association, 2009-2014.